Child, Teen & Family Therapy Services in Buffalo Grove, IL

 ADHD Coaching

 The goal of ADHD Coaching is to give children and adolescents tools to function more effectively in a variety of problematic situations.
-By targeting 1 to 2 specific behaviors at a time, such as using using organizational tools and knowing how and when to ask for help, each session is individualized to meet the client's unique needs.
+By targeting 1 to 2 specific behaviors at a time, such as using organizational tools and knowing how and when to ask for help, each session is individualized to meet the client's unique needs.
 Additionally, there are coaching homework assignments, which are designed to enhance the development of these skills.
 This allows the client to take ownership of the process by learning new techniques to enable success across social, emotional and academic areas.